Failing to Appear in Court in Georgia

 If you learn after the court date has passed and you missed the notice, you need to call the clerk of that court immediately and let them know that you did not receive the notice and that you will attend the next court date.
 You need to ask whether or not a bench warrant has been issued against you.
 If you’re in this situation and you think there may be a bench warrant out there, I’m happy to help you with that.
 Please don’t hesitate to call me.

-Are you or a loved one in the process of a criminal defense case in Statesboro or Springfield and have questions about failing to appear in court in Georgia?
+Are you or a loved one in the process of a criminal defense case in Statesboro, Springfield, or Swainsboro and have questions about failing to appear in court in Georgia?
 Contact the experienced Georgia criminal defense attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.